Representations of the fractional d'Alembertian and initial conditions in fractional dynamics: Introduction

 In this paper, we construct an operator $\Bd^\g$ satisfying requirements (I)--(III) and briefly check property (IV), leaving a full analysis of (IV) to a separate publication \cite{CaBr}.
-In summary, self-adjointness is achieved by replacing the operator $(-\B)^\g$ with a different one given by the absolute value
+In summary, self-adjointness is achieved by replacing the operator $(-\B)^\g$ with a different one given by the absolute value \be (-\B)^\g\to |\B|^\g\coloneqq (\B^2)^{\frac{\g}{2}}\,. \ee Despite the misleading appearance of the absolute value $|\B|$, we build one representation which allows for an \emph{analytic} treatment of this operator in momentum space and for a meaningful problem of initial conditions.
+An immediate physical consequence of the replacement \Eq{eq1} is the conversion of the particle modes associated with this operator to ghosts and, through a careful projection, their removal from the asymptotic states in scattering amplitudes.
+In other words, the physical spectrum of $(\B^2)^{\frac{\g}{2}}$ is empty and all the particle content in a fractional QFT is due to other factors in the kinetic terms, e.g., the first, standard factor in $\B+(\B^2)^{\frac{\g}{2}}$.